Carl Cox

-Carl Cox (born 29 July 1962) is a British house and techno club DJ, as well as radio DJ and record producer.
-He is based in Hove, Sussex, England.
+Carl Andrew Cox (born 29 July 1962) is a British house and techno club DJ, radio DJ, motorsport team owner and record producer.
+He lives in Frankston, Victoria, Australia.

 Cox has won and been nominated for numerous awards.
 He has performed at numerous clubs and electronic music or dance events worldwide.
-He has hosted a residency known as "Music is Revolution" every summer season at the Space Ibiza nightclub, from 2001 to 2016.
-He has featured his own "Carl Cox & Friends" stage at many festivals, such as Ultra Music Festival, The BPM Festival and Tomorrowland.
+He hosted a residency known as "Music is Revolution" every summer season at the Space Ibiza nightclub, from 2001 to 2016.
+He has featured his own "Carl Cox & Friends" stage at many festivals such as Ultra Music Festival, The BPM Festival and Tomorrowland.
 Cox has also served as a monthly DJ for BBC Radio 1's Essential Mix.

-He runs the record label, Intec Digital, which was founded around 1998 as Intec Records.
-Cox also had his own radio show and podcast, entitled Global, which he ran until February 2017.
+He runs the record label Intec Digital, which was founded around 1998 as Intec Records.
+Cox also had his own radio show and podcast, entitled Global, which he ran nearly 16 years, from 2001 until February 2017.
+In 2018, he founded Awesome Soundwave, a record label focused on live electronic music artists, with live artist and producer Christopher Coe.

-Early life
+Early and personal life

-Cox was born on 29 July 1962 in Oldham, spent his early life in Carshalton, south London and moved to Brighton in his late teens.
+Cox spent his early life in Carshalton, south London, and moved to Brighton in his late teens.

+As of 2021, he is living in Hove but also spends time in Melbourne, where he owns a house in Frankston.
+At the start of the COVID-19 pandemic in 2020, Cox opted to return to his home in Frankston rather than Hove.

 Music career

 1977–1990s

 At age 15, Cox began working as a mobile DJ, finding a passion for disco music.
 He began his music career around the same time that Chicago house music found its forefront in the world of dance music.

 In the 1980s, Cox became a mainstage DJ in the electronica industry.
 He eventually became known as one of the founders of that sound and was part of the emerging British rave scene, and became renowned for the uncommon practice of three-deck mixing.
 He played at the first night of Danny Rampling's Shoom night after his return from Ibiza in the summer of 1987, a Balearic / Acid House night in London.

-In the early 1990s he released his debut single for Paul Oakenfold's Perfecto label, "I Want You (Forever)".
+In the early 1990s, he released his debut single for Paul Oakenfold's Perfecto label, "I Want You (Forever)".
 Cox continued to create music, eventually embracing techno music that would soon become popular.

-He ran Ultimate Base at the now defunct Velvet Underground club on Charing Cross Road, London in the mid-to late 1990s.
+He ran Ultimate Base at the now defunct Velvet Underground club on Charing Cross Road, London, in the mid- to late 1990s.
 Cox also played the Millennium on New Year's Eve 1999, by performing in Sydney, Australia, and again in Hawaii after flying back over the International Date Line.
 He was also global resident DJ for BBC Radio 1's Essential Mix in 1998–99.
-In 1997, DJ Magazine chose Cox as the first #1 DJ for its first top 100 poll.
+In 1997, DJ Magazine chose Cox as the first number one DJ for its first top 100 poll.